pshdev0/assembly-sub-compiler/README.md

 In the works:

+* Full list of command support docs
+* Additional language syntax and functions
+* Groovy sub-compiler support (create assembly code inside your Groovy code and compile it)
 * Self-modifying code safe guards
-* Groovy sub-compiler support
-* Additional language syntax and functions
-* Full list of command support docs to follow

 This project is a 65(C)02 compiler at heart, with syntax additions inspired by Java and C++, and with advanced library functions.
-I wanted to create a language which could be used for pure 65(C)02 programming, but also providing a modern language style and advanced sub-compiled functions should you want to use them.
+I wanted to create a language which could be used for pure 65(C)02 programming, but also provides a modern language style and advanced sub-compiled functions should you want to use them.
+The IDE makes organising you assembly and integrating graphics and data a breeze using the editing tools and automatic inline decompression.

 # Example